 The PMBoK has always been more supportive in terms of techniques, such as quantitative risk analysis and earned value management.
 PRINCE2 has now moved towards the PMBoK in the sense that it provides detail on more techniques than just the three provided by the previous version: product-based planning, change control, and quality review.
 In both methods, the techniques are embedded in the knowledge areas.
-In the PMBoK, there is no equivalent to the product-based planning technique.
+In the PMBoK, there is no equivalent to PRINCE2's product-based planning technique, which puts a product-based front-end to the traditional activity-based approach to planning.
 Product-based planning is a mandatory feature of PRINCE2, and aligns with the PRINCE2 principle that a project should remain focussed on the products it has been commissioned to deliver.